Prosperidad

 Prosperidad was created on June 18, 1960, through Republic Act No. 2650.

 Prosperidad is the venue of the Naliyagan Festival, an annual event celebrated by the entire province of Agusan del Sur.
 It also hosts its own festival called the Angot Festival celebrated every 28 September in honor of St. Michael the Archangel.

 History

 Prior to the Spanish Colonial Period, a Manobo settlement thrived at the junction of the Sianib and Gibong River.
 This settlement was known to the natives as Culilay.

 During the Spanish Colonial Period, the missionaries discovered the settlement and soon began the Christianization of the Manobos.
 The natives were given Christian names and the settlement was renamed from Culilay to Las Navas", as the site was full of bancas, being the means of transportation at the time.

-At the start of the American Period, Las Navas was bustling with local trades, but is experiencing constant flooding thus a new community,a business center cops up on a nearby site and was named 'Prosperidad' derived from the word Prospero or "progressive" as the place experienced growth and prosperity during the time of American Governor Zapanta.
+At the start of the American Period, Las Navas was bustling with local trades, but experiencing constant flooding, thus a new community, a business center cops up on a nearby site and was named 'Prosperidad' derived from the word Prospero or "progressive" as the place experienced growth and prosperity during the time of American Governor Zapanta.